Smithsonian/wSMA-Cryostat-Compressor/src/smax-daemon/README.md

 Service structure is based on tutorials at https://alexandra-zaharia.github.io/posts/stopping-python-systemd-service-cleanly/ and https://github.com/torfsen/python-systemd-tutorial

-Service is set up to use `SIGINT` to safely stop the process.
-This is caught with a `try/except` statement around the service event loop as `KeyboardInterrupt`, allowing closing of open pipes and files, and other shutdown procedures to be called.

 Installation as both a user and system service is described in the second tutorial.

 Requires:
-systemd-python (in turn requires linux packages systemd-devel, gcc, python3-devel) psutils wSMA-Cryostat-Compressor wsma_cryostat_compressor module smax-python
+systemd-python (in turn requires linux packages systemd-devel, gcc, python3-devel) psutils smax-python